Zeddling/AES/README.md

 We finally perform an XOR on the current process' key and the mix_column's result.

 The first round only involves the round_key_xor whereas the last round does not involve the mix_columns transformation.

+### Decryption

+In the decryption algorithm, we have a separate SBOX matrix which is the inverse of the encryption SBOX.
+In the shift rows step, we perform a right circular shift of the word bytes by degree of the row's index.
+In mix columns stage, we use a matrix which is the inverse of the encryption mix column matrix.
+The round keys are also transformed using the inverse mix column except for the first and last round making the decryption algorithm to closely resembles the encryption algorithm.

+More information about the process can be found [here](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf).